dexlab-io/Organization/Community_Governance_Model.md

 ## Abstract

-Governance Model, how we plan to achieve transparency and inclusion for the community
+Governance Model, how we plan to achieve transparency and inclusion for the Community

 ## Specification